Why Consider a Temporary Garden at Your New Home

 Utilize Art for Your Garden Containers

 Utilizing art as a container filler can really amp up the look of your temporary garden.
 The swimming Fish-in-the-Garden trout art was originally featured swimming across my no-mow lawn in Illinois, but looks fantastic swimming across the desert, don’t you think?
-The art was created for me from Tyson Weiss and are from his Ceramic Garden Trout line.
+The art was created for me by Tyson Weiss and is from his Ceramic Garden Trout line.

 - Delano Planter 26-Inch – Old Bronze